Capital Gains Rollover: Updated Tax Strategies for 2025

 Final Thoughts on Capital Gains Deferral Strategies

-Deferring capital gains taxes is an effective strategy to allow your investment to grow without being immediately taxed.
+Deferring capital gains taxes is an effective strategy to allow your investment to grow without being immediately taxed allowing higher cash on cash return on investment.
 While 1031 exchanges and Opportunity Zones are two of the most popular methods, there are other strategies, like Section 1202 exclusions and installment sales, that can also help minimize your tax liability.

 It’s essential to work with a tax professional when considering these options, as the rules can be complex, and missing a deadline or failing to meet the qualifications can result in unwanted tax liabilities.